virtual-vehicle/pointcloudset/README.rst

 - A collection of multiple lidar scans from a terrestrial laser scanner
 - Comparison of mutliple point clouds to a ground truth
 - Analytics of point clouds over time
-- Developing algorithms on a singel frame and then applying them to huge datasets
+- Developing algorithms on a single frame and then applying them to huge datasets

 Installation with pip